slayying-pri/FoodBookingWebsite/README.md

     - Change the price of cuisine as per inflation rate.
     - View and dispatch order of the customers.
 - Admin can also verify the working of the website from his own end.
-- Use cookies for login into the account..
+- Use cookies for login into the account...

 ## Build With :-
 <ul>